Coming through lockdown

 Interesting listening on the radio this evening - talk about children going back to school, and especially what they’ve been missing during lockdown.
 The invited guest gave two examples he was worried about … some children have forgotten how to use a pencil, he said; and some have forgotten how to use a knife and fork.
-Both things often come up as key pieces of development, even when there’s not a pandemic around.

 And I make a mental note to see if I might join them in the Movement Play Area later in the afternoon … as another way to help.

-We organise our limbs in three basic ways.
+We organise our limbs in four ways.

 When we are first born we don’t even know we have limbs, we have to find our way into them, wriggle-kick-waving our way towards a sense of body.